chadkluck/serverless-video-converter/README.md

 flowchart TD
     A[User uploads video file] -.->|"1.
 Upload"| B[S3: VideoSourceBucket]
     B -->|"2.
 Trigger"| C[Lambda: SubmitJobFunction]
-    C -->|"3.
-Submit job"| D[AWS Elemental MediaConvert] D -->|"4.
+    C -.->|"3.
+Submit job"| D[AWS Elemental MediaConvert] D -.->|"4.
 Save transcoded videos"| E[VideoOutputBucket]
 ```

-To maintain a micro-service, this stack ONLY manages proccessing of the video.
+To maintain a micro-service, this stack ONLY manages processing of the video.
 It is part of a process chain.

 You will still need a mechanism to upload to the `VideoSourceBucket` (CLI or web based site) and an `VideoOutputBucket` that can be fronted by CloudFront.
 (Additional templates are provided by 63Klabs to maintain the S3 fronted by CloudFront stacks)